 TPMS Scores Requested

-CMT provides free email based support Monday through Friday, 9am to 5pm Pacific Time.
-Please contact firstname.lastname@example.org for support issues.
-Since CMT is developed, operated and managed by a small team, support is limited.
-However, we will do our best to respond to issues in a timely manner (usually within 24 hours).
-We prefer if you can arrange abstract submission, paper submission and reviewer submission deadlines to fall on Tuesday, Wednesday or Thursday in order to ensure quick response from the CMT team.
+CMT provides email based support Monday through Friday, 9am to 5pm Pacific Time.
+Since CMT is operated by a small team, support is limited.
+For conference-specific questions, such as the status of a paper, please contact the chairs directly.
+For other questions, please check FAQ and Docs before contacting email@example.com.
+We will do our best to respond in a timely manner (usually within 24 hours).
+For conference chairs, we prefer if you can arrange abstract submission, paper submission and reviewer submission deadlines to fall on Tuesday, Wednesday or Thursday in order to ensure quick response from the CMT team.